A limited number of pre-college students are accepted in piano and stringed instruments

 The Preparatory Program at Illinois Wesleyan University is offering a limited number

 of full-tuition scholarships for weekly private lessons.
-Flute and clarinet players
+Flute, clarinet, oboe, and

-in the Bloomington-Normal area, grades 4-12, are eligible.
-Recipients will be selected
+French horn players in the Bloomington-Normal area, grades 4-12, are eligible.
+Recipients

 Scholarship recipients are expected to attend lessons held weekly at Illinois Wesleyan